Physical Exam for a Child with Congenital Heart Disease

 Your child's physical exam

-Some of the areas that may indicate a problem with your child's heart health include the following:
+Some of the areas that may indicate a problem with your child's heart health include the following.

-The neck.
 The jugular veins and the carotid arteries are located on either side of the neck.
 The jugular veins bring blood from the head back to the heart for a new supply of oxygen.
 The carotid arteries take oxygen-rich (red) blood back to the brain.
 Veins and arteries that are easily visible in the neck while a child is resting may be a sign that the heart isn't pumping blood efficiently.

-The chest.
 Your child's doctor will observe and feel your child's chest as well as use a stethoscope to listen to the heart and lungs.

 Difficult breathing can be caused by congenital (present at birth) heart defects.
 One of the problem signs that can be observed is retraction--a pulling inward of the muscles between or below the ribs, or above or below the breastbone each time a child breathes.